 One of the single greatest resources when we moved to Marrakech was online Facebook groups.
 There are probably half a dozen if not more for Expats in Marrakech, Expats in Morocco, English Speakers in Morocco and so on (you get the point!)
-Some are more active than others but whenever I have a question about where to find something or need a reference for who to call I go first to the groups.
-At first MarocBaba was skeptical but when I’d ask him where to get something he didn’t always know.
-Now there’s a better chance I’ll find an answer to my question on these boards then I will asking around the neighborhood.
-This post is a great example of crowdsourcing.
 Someone raised the question of “where can I take my kids to play.”
 Sounds simple enough but you see there aren’t many playgrounds here.
 Really for a big city there are hardly any.
-But this is some of the information gathered on the group along with some of my own recommendations.
+But here are some suggestions on where to take kids to play in Marrakech.

 More accessible by taxi is the large public playground opposite the Royal Palace along the city walls.
 You’ll find it just outside the entrance to the kasbah on the direction of the Road to Ourika and the Agdal Jardin.
 It is surrounded by roads and it can be awkward with young ones to get out of the taxi.
 There is a parking lot a bit off, as you go towards the next intersection heading towards Ourika.
 In a taxi, consider dropping off at Bab Agnaou and walking from there.
 The park is reputedly quite clean and pleasant it’s just a little difficult to access.
 In the same area, Djem al Fna at night can be full of things for kids to see and do (though if you live here and have done it once or twice it’s probably enough!)